Platform logo

 3.2.
 Midwives' desk position and its role in the layout

-The midwives' desk and the other working spaces are centrally located in the unit, ensuring maximum user flow control (both external visitors entering the unit and women) (Figure 3).
-The new proposal poses the desk in a barycentric position.
-Thanks to its advancement with respect to the structural grid, it has good visibility of the entrance, public areas and the birth rooms.
-Midwives preside over the junction point between the most public and the most private area.
+The midwives' desk and the other working spaces are centrally located in the unit, ensuring maximum user flow control (both external visitors entering and women) (Figure 3).
+The new proposal places the desk in a barycentric position.
+Thanks to its advancement with respect to the structural grid, it has good visibility of the entrance, public areas, and birth rooms.
+Midwives preside over the junction point between the most public and the most private areas.

 The new project also includes a support space for midwives to rest and relax.
 It is placed near the working position and, thanks to a glass wall towards the public entrance area, allows midwives to remain vigilant about the events inside the birth centre.